lifelib-dev/lifelib/README.rst

 History
 -------
-lifelib was originally conceived and written by Fumito Hamamura and it was first released in November 2017.
+lifelib was originally conceived and written by Fumito Hamamura and it was first released on January 2nd, 2018.

 Requirements
 ------------